Pier Giorgio Frassati: Life

 Frassati was dedicated to works of social action that would unite people together in fellowship as a means of combating inequalities.
 He was an opponent of fascism and did not support the regime of Benito Mussolini.
+In addition to opposing Benito Mussolini's regime and fascism, Frassati was against communism as well.
 He was once arrested in Rome while protesting alongside the 1921 Young Catholic Workers Congress.
 He was involved with student groups as well as the Apostleship of Prayer and Catholic Action (joined in 1919) to which he dedicated himself.

 Frassati also became a professed member of the Third Order of Saint Dominic on 28 May 1922 to imitate the example of Dominic of Osma, assuming the religious name of "Girolamo" in honour of Girolamo Savonarola.
 He often said: "Charity is not enough; we need social reform".
 He helped establish a newspaper entitled Momento whose principles were based on Pope Leo XIII's Rerum novarum.
 He joined a Saint Vincent de Paul conference in 1918 and spent much of his time helping the poor and less fortunate.
-In 1918 he began his studies in engineering so he could become a mining engineer.
+In 1918, he began his studies in engineering so he could become a mining engineer.
 He wanted to do this in order "to serve Christ better among the miners".
 Upon his graduation, his father offered him either a car or a sizable fund.
 He chose the latter so he could give it to the poor rather than using it for himself.
-He also provided a bed for a tuberculosis sufferer on one occasion as well as supporting the three children of an ill widow and finding a place for an evicted woman.
-During the course of his studies, he found himself attracted to a girl due to her candor and goodness, which impressed him.
-He never dated her since he was apprehensive of whether or not his parents would approve of her.
+He also provided a bed for a tuberculosis sufferer on one occasion, as well as supporting the three children of an ill widow and finding a place for an evicted woman.
+During the course of his studies, he found himself attracted to a girl due to her candour and goodness, which impressed him.
+He never dated her since he was apprehensive about whether or not his parents would approve of her.
 This prompted him to renounce undertaking a relationship, as he confided to his sister.